 Year 6 reading list – here is our list of recommended titles compiled by professional teachers and librarians.
 Are you looking for a storybook for the school, the library, or your child’s collection, or are you putting together a class reading list or curriculum spine of year 6 novels to encourage your students to read more?
 The following list covers 40+ titles for students aged 10-11 in primary school KS2 that are appropriate for independent reading, partnered reading, class teaching, and book clubs.
-These age-appropriate reading-for-pleasure selections for UKS2 pupils have all received great feedback from children, librarians and teachers and include a variety of fiction and nonfiction books for all ability ranges and interests.
+These age-appropriate reading-for-pleasure selections for UKS2 classes have all received great feedback from children, librarians and teachers and include a variety of fiction and nonfiction books for all ability ranges and interests.
 The books in this list are reviewed termly and include middle-grade novels and stories by Jamila Gavin, Onjali Rauf, Jasbinder Bilan, David Almond, Lara Williamson, JRR Tolkien, Michelle Magorian, Maz Evans, Zizou Corder, Nina Bawden and more.

 Books for Year 6 – our recommendations